dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 * github to keep us on track

 ???
-* we'll just follow a simple recipe for success - weekly progress
+* we'll just follow a simple recipe for success - **weekly progress**
 * never had a team not have a successful working project
-* caveat last spring a couple teams had last minute breaking changes during demos... broke my heart to see it
+* caveat once a team had last minute breaking changes during demos... broke my heart to see it

 ---